OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 ### Distinguishing between on-device and cloud-based AI

 * When an AI system processes your data, for example to answer a query or transcribe spoken audio, it could do so either on your device or in a cloud.
 This similar to word processing: you could use an application that just saves to your desktop, or cloud-based one.
 * On-device AIs do all of the processing on your mobile or desktop device, and typically do not send queries back to the provider.
 One easy way to tell if an AI is on-device is to check if it fully works when the device it's on is disconnected from the internet.
-You still need to check the on-device AIs privacy policy to make sure that it never shares samples of your queries or data with others.
+You still need to check the on-device AI's privacy policy to make sure that it never shares samples of your queries or data with others.
 * On-device AIs offer the best privacy guarantees, though they could still reveal logs or other details if someone, such as an abusive partner or security officer conducting a search, looks through the device.
 * You could potentially use on-device AI to process sensitive data, for example to summarize confidential documents or auto-transcribe conversations with key sources.
 This will require some setup and guardrails to make sure that the data never leaves your device. **If this is of interest to you, reach out to a digital security trainer or IT person who could help set up such a system.**